Want to lose fat faster the “easy” way? You’ve come to the right place.

 This amounts to over a lb of extra fat loss per month.

-And although this may not sound like much to you, when combined with a proper calorie deficit through your diet and a solid weightlifting routine, it will make a significant and noticeable difference in speeding up the fat loss process overtime.
+And although this may not sound like much to you, when combined with a proper calorie deficit through your science based diet and a solid weightlifting routine, it will make a significant and noticeable difference in speeding up the fat loss process overtime.

 With that being said though, walking definitely isn’t the fastest way to burn additional calories and therefore if needed, can be paired with other more intense forms of cardio throughout the week.